Updated 7 July, 2024

 See type samples.

-Unlike the bracketing quotation marks, these characters are not mirrored during display.
-This means that LEFT means use on the left, and RIGHT means use on the right.
+Unlike the guillemets, these quote marks are not mirrored during display.
+As a result, LEFT means use on the left, and RIGHT means use on the right.

 Emphasis can sometimes be expressed by stretching the baseline of one or more words.
 See the section on justification below for more information about baseline stretching.